Juanset19/KotlinDemo/README.md

 # Kotlin Spring Boot Sample app
 This is a sample app using Spring Boot and Kotlin

+# Fix me notes

+1. Fix User class so that the application compiles
+2. Fix User.introduceYourself method so that the tests pass successfully.
+This is about nullability check.
+3. Fix GreetingController get method so that the tests pass successfully.
+4. Fix BookController get method for getting books by author name and last name so that the tests pass successfully.
+5. Fix BookController get method for getting books by non-null genre's name so that the tests pass successfully.

 # Getting Started

 ### Reference Documentation